quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 ```

 The different constructors all represent different cases and contain different data.
 In the case of
-`MarriedTo` the constructor holds an entire record.
-If we wanted to we could take several arguments
+`MarriedTo` the constructor holds a record.
+If we wanted to we could take several arguments to the
-to the constructor, but have elected to name the components because it can sometimes be clearer to
+constructor, but have elected to name the components because it can sometimes be clearer to take a
-take an entire record.
-In the case of `EngagedTo` it's perfectly clear that the user is engaged to
+record.
+In the case of `EngagedTo` it's perfectly clear that the user is engaged to another user
-another user profile.
+profile.
 For the subsequent cases the constructors don't carry any additional data.

 ## Combining records and unions